sussol/react-native-generic-table-page/README.md

 #### searchKey (string)
 Defines the column to filter on when the user types in the search bar

+#### onSearchChange (function)
+Callback with search term when user enters different info into search bar.
+In case you want to filter data externally.

 #### footerData (object)
 If passed in, defines data to display in a footer row that is always rendered at the bottom of the data table